GustavJaner/cheat-sheets/docs/git.md

 ## CLONE
 ```
-$ git clone <repoUrl>   # Copy remote repo to local environment
+$ git clone <repoUrl>   # Download remote repository to local environment
 ```

 ## BRANCH
 ```
-$ git branch                     # Display all local branches
+$ git branch                    # List all local branches
-$ git branch -a                  # Display all local and Remote branches of repo
+$ git branch -a                 # List all local and Remote branches of repo
-$ git branch <branch>            # Creates a new branch without 'checking it out'/redirecting HEAD
+$ git branch <newBranch>        # Creates a new branch (without 'checking it out'/redirecting HEAD)

-$ git checkout <anyBranch>       # Change to an existing branch/redirect HEAD to point that branch
+$ git checkout <branch>         # Redirect HEAD to an existing branch
-$ git checkout -b <newBranch>    # Create a new local branch and redirect HEAD to point to it, short command
+$ git checkout -b <newBranch>   # Create a new local branch and redirect HEAD to it (short command)

-$ git branch -d <anyBranch>      # Remove a local branch
+$ git branch -d <branch>        # Remove a Local  branch
-$ git push origin :<anyBranch>   # Remove a Remote branch on Remote repository
+$ git push origin :<branch>     # Remove a Remote branch
 ```

-### Set a Remote Tracking Upstream Branch of a local branch
+### Set a Remote Tracking/Upstream Branch of a local branch
 #### Use flag -u when Pushing
 ```
 $ git push -u origin <branch>   # If Remote branch does not already exist in repo: Remote branch is created and set as Upstream